Houtermans Award

 The Houtermans Award is given annually by the European Association of Geochemistry for outstanding contributions to geochemistry made by scientists under 35 years old or within 6 years of their PhD award.
 The award is named after Fritz Houtermans and consists of an engraved medal and an honorarium of 1000 Euros.
-The Houtermans Award has in the past been disproportionately given to white men, though this is changing.
+The F.G.
+Houtermans award is the only category from Geochemica Society and European Association of Geochemistry awards with equal gender representation in the last decade.